tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 won’t dwell on those.

-Sooner or later the number of elements in an LSM tree exceeds the L0 size and that’s when L0 gets written to a file on disk (called a “run”) and then cleared for storing new elements.
-This operation is called a “dump”.
+Sooner or later the number of elements in an LSM tree exceeds the L0 size and that’s when L0 gets written to a file on disk (called a "run") and then cleared for storing new elements.
+This operation is called a "dump".

 .. image:: vinyl/dumps.png